 Ocean Avenue in Santa Monica has a collection of great restaurants and bars with some amazing sunset views.
 Although it’s gotten more crowded and touristy lately, it’s still a good bet on off-nights when it’s less insane, especially with Palisades Park right across the street.

 Situated a bit further away from the really crowded part of Ocean Avenue is my current favorite restaurant in the area, Herringbone.
-It’s trendy seafood restaurant with a coastal-inspired interior, away from the touristy crowds a few blocks to the north.
+It’s a trendy seafood restaurant with a coastal-inspired interior, away from the touristy crowds a few blocks to the north.
 My favorite dishes there are the oysters (try the sampler), the grilled octopus, and the scallops.
 The ceviche is supposed to be good too.
 This place is pricey but worth it.
-After dinner, you can go next door to bar at the Viceroy Hotel, or to Casa del Mar, or walk on the Strand all the way to the pier, making this a good date destination.
+After dinner, you can go next door to the bar at the Viceroy Hotel, or to Casa del Mar, or walk on the Strand all the way to the pier, making this a good date destination.

 Right where Ocean Avenue meets the Santa Monica Pier is The Lobster.
-This venue has great 180 degree view of the pier and ocean, but the area can get insanely crowded on weekends, or even a Thursday night.
+This venue has a great 180-degree view of the pier and ocean, but the area can get insanely crowded on weekends, or even a Thursday night.
 I would recommend this place only during the quieter weekdays.
 The food here is pricey, but good.
 Try not to go here when the sun is too far above the horizon, as it can be blinding.
-Best time is right at sunset or afterwards.
+The best time is right at sunset or afterward.

 Ivy at the Shore